 Mark Yancey is the CTO and Business Development Manager for D3MAX, LLC.
 Mark’s responsibilities include the development of the D3MAX process and managing technical services provided by D3MAX to its customers.
 Mark will also oversee the sales of D3MAX licenses.
 Mark is a member of the Board of Managers.
 Mark is also currently the Vice President of Project Development for BBI International.

-Jaci Satterlund is the Art Director for D3MAX, LLC.
 Jaci will oversee all graphic design and artwork required for the marketing and promotion of D3MAX.
-Jaci is also the Art Director for BBI International.
+Jaci is also the Vice President of Production & Design for BBI International.

 Board of Managers